scalawithcats/scala-with-cats/src/pages/codata/structural.typ

 We get the same result whether we use a method or a `lazy val`, because we are assuming that we are only dealing with pure computations that have no dependency on state that might change.
 In this case a `lazy val` simply consumes additional space to save on time.

 Recomputing a result every time it is needed is known as *call by name*, while caching the result the first time it is computed is known as *call by need*.
 These two different *evaluation strategies* can be applied to individual values, as we've done here, or across an entire programming.
-Haskell, for example, uses call by need.
-All values in Haskell are only computed the first time they are need.
-This is approach is sometimes known as *lazy evaluation*.
+Haskell, for example, uses call by need; all values in Haskell are only computed the first time they are needed.
+Call by need is also commonly known as *lazy evaluation*.
 Another alternative, called *call by value*, computes results when they are defined instead of waiting until they are needed.
 This is the default in Scala.

 We can illustrate the difference between call by name and call by need if we use an impure computation.
 For example, we can define a stream of random numbers.